Zoe92R/ssr-posts-website/README.md

 # Post Website Server - Python
-This is the server application for the Post Website, built using Python and FastAPI.
+This is the server application for the Post Website, built using Python, FastAPI and mysql.

 You can find the client code here: [https://github.com/Zoe92R/ssr-posts-website-client](https://github.com/Zoe92R/ssr-posts-website-client).